go-jet/jet/README.md

 ```
 _There is no limitation for how big or nested destination structure can be._

-Now to lets execute a above statement on open database connection db.
+Now to lets execute a above statement on open database connection db and store result into `dest`.

 ```go
 err := stmt.Query(db, &dest)